thinkful-ei27/client-5NodeBodies/README.md

 - [ ] More detailed analytics
 - [ ] Personalized results
 - [ ] Custom URLs to improve sharing
+- [ ] Support for images and sound files in addition to videos

 ### Tech Stack Frontend
 - React/Redux